dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T3154: Wealthy contributions significantly impact societal welfare.
+### T3154: The wealthy contribute to society through investments, philanthropy, and job creation.

 |Support|
 |---|